 Alarms: The New Deficient Practice.
 Replacing Alarms & Reducing Falls with Better Practices

 Carmen Bowman, MHS, BSW, Owner, Edu-Catering

 CMS regulations have supported not using alarms all along but now even more so citing research of the harms of alarms.
 This is why the new CMS Physical Restraints Critical Element Pathway survey tool now prompts surveyors to observe for alarms and their potential negative consequences to residents.
 Learn how the use of alarms is deficient practice at seven CMS requirements.
 Although no research shows that alarms prevent falls and there is evidence that alarms cause harm both physically and psychologically, they are still used widely.
 Replacing alarms with better practices has actually reduced falls in the homes that have committed to no longer use them.
-Learn the reasons why, and the ways how, to replace alarms with the better practices alarm-free homes use around the country: honoring sleep, open dining, mobility, checking in with residents more often by nursing staff and by all staff, and meaningfully engaging residents with real life.
-Be ready for these changes and with practices during your next state survey.
+Learn the reasons why, and how to replace alarms with these better practices used by alarm-free homes around the country: honoring sleep, open dining, mobility, checking in with residents more often by nursing staff and by all staff, and meaningfully engaging residents with real life.
+Be ready for these changes and with these practices during your next state survey.

 - Participants will be able to list the very few pros and the very many cons of alarms.

 - Participants will be able to describe how alarm use could actually be cited as deficient practice at least seven regulatory requirements.

 - Participants will be able to identify the better practices to reduce falls than alarms.